-There are a number of tools that can assist with this process.
-Section L of the Minimum Data Set 3.0 (Table 2) is required for all facilities receiving federal Medicare dollars, although not all providers report using this tool.
+A number of tools can assist with this process.
+Section L - Oral/Dental Status (Table 2) is required for all facilities receiving federal Medicare dollars, although not all providers report using this tool.
 The Oral Health Assessment Tool for Dental Screening (Table 3) is a more robust tool that captures and scores more detailed information about oral health status.